Agentic AI, Self-Hosted

 Agentic, not Conversational

-Tool-use is the first-class interaction pattern.
-The assistant sees a roster of platform tools (create_job, run_task, list_credentials, install_skill, configure_schedule, and more) and invokes them to carry out what you asked for.
-The answer you get back is the result of real work.
+Tool-use is the first-class interaction pattern — not an afterthought.
+The assistant sees a roster of platform tools (create_job, run_task, list_credentials, install_skill, configure_schedule, and more) and invokes them to do what you asked.
+The answer you get back is the result of real work, not a paragraph about it.

 M